Mukwiza/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.to adds execution permission to everybody
 8.to set all permissions only for other users
 9.to set mode of the file
+10.to set mode of file the same as other file's mose